sariling-dwende/digitalgarden/src/site/notes/_enjambments.md

 Origin: [[A Preface to the Apocrypha\|A Preface to the Apocrypha]]

+## A digital space for an evolving self-portrait
+I want to craft an image of myself that depends on my thoughts.
+After experiencing [[_events/The point of it all\|creative setbacks due to dishonest writing]], I have begun to understand more of myself and my relationship with language and writing since then.
+This space will stand as an omnidirectional representation of my own self.

 ## Navigating the labyrinth
 This space contains a web of ideas where reading and writing is meant to be exploratory.
 There is no specific topic designed where each idea is labelled by an umbrella term, concept, or label.
 Every idea becomes relational, contextual, and hypertextual.
 There is no underlying structure to begin with.
 Since this is a perpetual work in progress, the structure will continuously adapt, based on every idea that has ever been published here.
 Each page is an idea that is often connected to other ideas that follows the [Zettelkasten](https://zettelkasten.de/introduction/) method of note-taking.
 Each idea is an atom of another idea or strings of ideas.